 - There is no March Break in Nunavut, but there is a professional improvement week in February.

-These dates are for the most part, but some specific schools may differ, especially in the Northwest Territories.
+These dates are for the most part, but some specific schools may differ.
 Check specific locations or school websites if you need confirmation on the dates.

 What Happens During March BreakMost families with school age kids make special plans of some kind over the March Break.
 Many parents take time off work and head for sunnier climates during March Break.
 Others plan special getaways closer to home, such as ski resorts, or enroll kids in local camps and special programs, which are offered in abundance during this week.

 - Kids Ski & Rent Free in Whistler